 Board of Directors

-ARC’s Board of Directors is composed of members whose expertise guides ARC’s pursuit of a “A World Without Arthritis”.
+Arthritis Research Canada’s Board of Directors is composed of members whose expertise guides the organization’s pursuit of a “A World Without Arthritis”.
 To this end the Board functions to advise, assist and aid in our efforts to be a world leading arthritis research organisation.

 Jim Dales has been involved in the mining and civil contracting industries since 1970, including ownership and management of two large mining construction-contracting companies.
 Jim is a founder of Procon and remains a principal shareholder.
 Holding dual degrees in Civil and Mining Engineering from the University of Alberta, he guides the corporate governance of the company and oversees the overall strategic direction and operation of the company.

 Rahim is a lawyer at TELUS where he assists internal stakeholders negotiate complex, high value agreements for the procurement of strategic information technology assets.
 Prior to TELUS, Rahim worked at a prominent national law firm where he advised clients on a broad scope of commercial legal matters.
 Rahim has a Juris Doctor degree from the University of British Columbia (UBC) and a Bachelor of Business Administration degree from Simon Fraser University (SFU).

 Rahim’s past charitable work includes coordinating over 70 lawyers from the firm he worked at to promote literacy on a weekly basis at elementary schools in underprivileged areas of East Vancouver, engaging with children living with life-threatening medical conditions in the lead up to their wish grant from the Make-A-Wish Foundation, and providing support on various communications initiatives for the Aga Khan Ismaili Council for Canada.